tc216997/cb_autosell_test1/readme.md

 ## Before step 1, you should have [NodeJS](https://nodejs.org/en/), [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli), and [Git](https://git-scm.com/downloads) installed.

 ### Step 1. log into heroku dashboard and create an app page (remember the name, only dashes, numbers and lowercase letters are allowed)
-### Go to configure dyno.
-Turn off web and turn on worker.
 ### Also create a github repository for this app.

 ### Step 2.
 Login into heroku with your username and pw via command line